vippsas/vipps-streamlabs/README.md

 * Henrik Wille ([LinkedIn](https://www.linkedin.com/in/hwille/))
 * Håkon Strøm Lie ([GitHub](https://github.com/Hakonslie), [LinkedIn](https://www.linkedin.com/in/hakonslie/))

-There is a write-up of this hack on [Medium](https://medium.com/@ariddervold/vipps-for-streamlabs-8133fb204f8e).
+There is a write-up of this hack on [Medium](https://medium.com/@ariddervold/vipps-for-streamlabs-8133fb204f8e) :clap:

 # What you need try this out

 * A company.
-This can be an [Enkeltpersonforetak](https://www.brreg.no/enkeltpersonforetak/registrere-et-enkeltpersonforetak/), which is free to and quite easy to establish.
-To accept donations with Vipps, Vipps is required by regulation to perform checks of [KYC](https://en.wikipedia.org/wiki/Know_your_customer), [AML](https://en.wikipedia.org/wiki/Money_laundering), etc, and this requires a company.
+This can be an [Enkeltpersonforetak](https://www.brreg.no/enkeltpersonforetak/registrere-et-enkeltpersonforetak/), which is free and  easy to establish.
+Vipps is required by regulation to perform checks of all customers ([KYC](https://en.wikipedia.org/wiki/Know_your_customer), [AML](https://en.wikipedia.org/wiki/Money_laundering), etc), and this requires a company.
-* "Vipps på Nett", the eCommerce solution, which can be ordered [here](https://www.vipps.no/bedrift/vipps-pa-nett).
+* "Vipps på Nett", the Vipps eCommerce solution, which can be ordered [here](https://www.vipps.no/bedrift/vipps-pa-nett).
 Select "direct integration".
 You will need [BankID](https://www.bankid.no/privat/) to sign the order.
+The API keys for the test environment should arrive shortly, and the API keys for production in a few days (after KYC, AML, etc).

 ## Coding